-Proceeds through grants and subsidies from external entities must be applied against the project for which the subsidy was acquired.
+Our policy is that income received from an external funding entity must be applied against the project for which the subsidy was acquired.
 These generally would be of a public good; however, this can depend on the purpose or source of the grant or subsidy.

-In some cases, financial assistance relates to a specific project and the ongoing management of the infrastructure e.g. Waka Kotahi NZ Transport Agency subsidises capital costs, and contributes towards the operational costs of the transport team.
+In some cases financial assistance relates to a specific project and the ongoing management of the infrastructure e.g. Waka Kotahi NZ Transport Agency subsidises capital costs, and contributes towards the operational costs of the Transport team.